Shinobi (2011 video game): Gameplay

 The game is primarily controlled with buttons, but there are mini-games that make use of the touch screen.
-Player controls the protagonist Jiro Musashi in arcade style gameplay, similar to the original 2D games.
-The game typically plays in a 2D side-scrolling fashion, using 3D graphics.
+Player controls the protagonist Jiro Musashi in arcade-style gameplay, similar to the original 2D games.
+The game is typically played in a 2D side-scrolling fashion, using 3D graphics.

 Plot

 The game's story begins in the year 1256, Kencho Era Japan, where the young Oboro Clan Leader Jiro Musashi (father of Joe Musashi, the main character from the original Arcade and Sega Genesis Shinobi games) is summoned to defend his home village from the ninja forces of Zeed.
-After battle, he is sent 800 years into the future, where Zeed now rules with an iron fist.
+After the battle, he is sent 800 years into the future, where Zeed now rules with an iron fist.
 Aided by Sarah, the leader of a local resistance, Jiro continues his battle against Zeed.
-As he battles on, he begins to uncover a deeper conspiracy (depending on the level of skill and difficulty), a secret mission is unlocked, revealing an ancient alien Orn that instigated the events in the Kamakura era, including the betrayal of Jiro's own teacher, in hopes of creating the most powerful Ninja army in space.
+As he battles on, he begins to uncover a deeper conspiracy (depending on the level of skill and difficulty).
+A secret mission is unlocked, revealing an ancient alien Orn that instigated the events in the Kamakura era, including the betrayal of Jiro's own teacher, in hopes of creating the most powerful Ninja army in space.
 After defeating Orn, the alien's spaceship explodes, and Jiro, protected by a Ninjutsu spell, is last seen re-entering the atmosphere.
 After landing on Earth, Jiro walks into the horizon, presumably to restart the Oboro Ninja Clan anew.
 The timeline is altered so Joe Musashi doesn't exist in the 20th Century in this timeline.